redis-rb/redis-cluster-client/README.md

 * `#pubsub`
 * `#close`

-The `#scan` method iterates all the nodes seamlessly.
+The `#scan` method iterates all keys around every node seamlessly.
 The `#pipelined` method splits and sends commands to each node and aggregates replies.
-The `#multi` method supports the transaction feature but you should use the hashtag for keys.
+The `#multi` method supports the transaction feature but you should use a hashtag for your keys.
-The `#pubsub` method supports the sharded Pub/Sub feature.
+The `#pubsub` method supports sharded subscriptions.
-Every interfaces are handled with redirections and resharding states.
+Every interface handles redirections and resharding states internally.

 ## Multiple keys and CROSSSLOT error
 A subset of commands can be passed multiple keys.
 But it has a constraint the keys are in the same hash slot.